stueken/microblog/README.md

 ## Features

-Next to basic features for a microblog like [OpenID](http://openid.net/)-login (please see *Known Issues* below), create and delete posts, pagination, profile pages with [(Gr)avatars](https://en.gravatar.com/), follow and unfollow users as well as email follower notifications, the following features are not always
+Next to basic features for a microblog like [OpenID](http://openid.net/)-login, create and delete posts, pagination, profile pages with [(Gr)avatars](https://en.gravatar.com/), follow and unfollow users as well as email follower notifications, the platform includes the following extra features:

-included:
+*   Full text search with the [Whoosh library](https://bitbucket.org/mchaput/whoosh/wiki/Home) (please see *Known Issues* below)

 *   Internationalization (i18n) and localization (l10n) through: